Top of page

 Having growth factors

-You might have growth factors that you can take by mouth, or that you have as an outpatient at hospital.
+You might be given growth factors in hospital.
 However, for some types of growth factor, you (or a friend or family member) might be taught to inject them yourself at home.
 This might seem daunting at first but it is much more straightforward than you might expect.

 Having injections at home